 Collection of susceptible strain of S. litura

-The Entomology laboratory of ICRISAT, Patancheru, Hyderabad, provided the first susceptible population of S. litura larvae that were raised in a lab setting without being exposed to any insecticide for roughly six generations.
+The Entomology laboratory of ICRISAT, Patancheru, Hyderabad, provided the first susceptible population of S. litura larvae that were raised in a lab setting without being exposed to any insecticide for six generations.
 In the Department of Entomology laboratory at the College of Agriculture in Rajendranagar, Hyderabad, the collected population was raised on an artificial diet for four further generations.
 The F10 generation population's third instar larvae were then employed in bioassay investigations.

 Collection of S. litura population from vegetable crop ecosystem of Rangareddy district